samvabyat1/icx2/README.md

 # Instagram redesigned with backend

-Redesigned instagram with all important features like posts, stories, profile, messaging, and more and comes with a massive premium look and feel.
+Redesigned instagram with all important features like posts, stories, profile, messaging, and more and comes with a massive premium look and feel and responsive animations.

 **Completed in just 2 days**